-Chocolate Chip Pudding Cookies – the softest cookies ever!
+Chocolate Chip Pudding Cookies are the softest cookies ever!
 Classic chocolate chip cookies made with pudding mix to keep them chewy and soft.

-But I somehow ended up with pudding in my pantry this week and new it was time to finally try these cookies.
+But I somehow ended up with pudding in my pantry this week and knew it was time to finally try these cookies.

 They’re so good!
 They don’t really taste different from a normal chocolate chip cookie but they are super soft, just how I like my cookies.
 I’m really happy that I finally got around to trying them and hopefully I remember to stock up on pudding so I can try different versions.
 Definitely make these if you’re a fan of soft cookies!

-- Roll dough into 1-inch balls and place on greased cookie sheet
+- Shape.
+Roll into 1″ balls and place on greased baking sheet.

 How Long Are Pudding Cookies Good For?

 These chocolate chip pudding cookies will stay fresh for up to 4 days.
-Make sure to store them in an airtight container at room temperature.
+Make sure to store them in an airtight container at room temperature to keep them fresh for as long as possible.

 Can You Freeze Pudding Cookies?